- British Library Online Account

 If you only used Colindale, and now want to use St Pancras, you will need to apply for a photographic pass.
 Once you've got your pass, you will then need to upgrade your account.

-If you used Colindale, but you have a photographic pass because you also use St Pancras, then you will need to upgrade your account if you want to log into Explore the British Library and request items to the St Pancras reading rooms.
+If you used Colindale, but you have a photographic pass because you also used St Pancras, you will need to upgrade your account if you want to log into Explore the British Library and request items to the St Pancras reading rooms.

 I use the reading room at Boston Spa.
 Will there be any changes for me?

-No, if you only use the Reading Room at Boston Spa the current changes won't affect you if you only use Boston Spa.
+No, if you only use the Reading Room at Boston Spa the current changes won't affect you.

 I only use Search our Catalogue: Archives and Manuscripts.
 Will the changes affect me?